 We are Tiro Racing, a team made up of six dedicated engineering apprentices currently attending Kingston College, and are competing in the F1 in Schools competition with high ambitions.
 We work for and represent The National Physical Laboratory, Imperial College London, GlaxoSmithKline, Rolls-Royce and Siemens.
 Tiro is Latin for apprentice, and so we decided it would make a fitting title for a team of apprentices.

 We competed at the London and South East Regional Final at the CEME Centre, Rainham on the 8th February.
 We were successful in winning the award for Best Team Identity and placed 2nd overall, as well as having the fastest car.
-Due to this result we will be representing the region at the UK National Final at the Silverstone GP Circuit on the 28th-30th March.
-Here we will compete against the best teams from around the country to determine the 2017 UK National Champions, as well as deciding who will progress through to the 2017 World Finals!
+Due to these successful results, we were fortunate enough to represent the region at the UK National Final at the Silverstone GP Circuit on the 28th-30th March.

-Our goal is to become National Champions, so make sure to keep checking our website and social media (Facebook and Twitter) for regular updates on everything Tiro!
+Our goal is to lower our car's time on the track to >1 second, and of course we are aiming to have a lasting impact at the World Final.
+Make sure to keep checking our website and social media (Facebook and Twitter) for regular updates on everything Tiro!

-Thank you for your support and we hope to see you at the UK National Final!
+Thank you for your support and we hope to see you at Kuala Lumpur for the World Final!